Axuby/Tourist_Api/README.md

 Tourist App
-Tourists app is an app that helps navigate and explore their tour-fantasies
+Tour app is an app that helps tourists navigate and explore their tour-fantasies